Native Linux Microcontainers

 rnx runtime test <runtime-name>

-# Install a runtime from local codebase
+# Build a runtime from YAML specification

-rnx runtime install <runtime-name>
+rnx runtime build <path-to-runtime.yaml>

 # Remove an installed runtime